 I love all things pumpkin, but a lot of times you're let down when it comes to flavor.
 TJ's pumpkin Joe-Joes don't disappoint, though.
 Both the cookies and the filling are pumpkin flavored — it's like fall in your mouth.
 I'll definitely be stocking up before the season ends.

-— Christine Aebischer, editorial assistant
+— Christine Aebischer, editor

 TJ's coffee-glazed almonds combine two great things in one package: The nutty goodness you want from almonds, plus the caffeine kick you need from your morning cup of joe.
 The best part is that it's slightly sweetened, just how I like my coffee.
 Just be careful not to pop too many, because you may start feeling jittery (the caffeine buzz is real).